Trees and treelike structures in dense digraphs: Introduction

-More generally, our methods can be used to embed a large class of tree-like graphs.
-Specifically, we consider graphs obtained from an arbitrary graph by numerous applications of the following operations: \begin{enumerate}[label=(\Alph*)] \item append a leaf (i.e., add a new vertex connected to the graph by a single edge); \item subdivide an edge (i.e., replace some edge $uv$ by a path $uxv$, where $x$ is a new vertex). \end{enumerate} Note in particular that we refer to vertices of degree one as leaves even in graphs other than trees.
+Note that for all positive $\eps$ we have $\polylog(n) \asymp \exp\bigl(\Theta(\log \log n)\bigr) \lesssim \exp(\sqrt{\bigoh(\log n)}) \lesssim n^\eps$.
+Our main result allows embedding families of sparse graphs which arise from an arbitrary small graph by numerous applications of the following operations: \begin{enumerate}[label=(\Alph*)] \item append a leaf (i.e., add a new vertex connected to the graph by a single edge); \item subdivide an edge (i.e., replace some edge $uv$ by a path $uxv$, where $x$ is a new vertex). \end{enumerate} Throughout the text, vertices of degree one are called \defi{leaves} (even in graphs other than trees), and $|G|$ denotes the order of the graph~$G$.